Title VII Protected Classes: Everything You Need to Know

 In the future, it is likely that employers will increasingly find themselves confronted with allegations of sex discrimination in relation to transgender employees.
 Employers should consider EEOC education to prepare for forthcoming changes to policy, and to law if any.
 Best practices recommendations for employers are perhaps the most effective method of mitigating risk associated with liabilities in this area.
 It is also important for employers to address high risk business practices to establish updated anti-harassment training for existing and forthcoming employee hires.

 If you have inquiries about Title VII Protected Classes, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.